konflux-ci/architecture/ADR/0006-log-conventions.md

 ### 2. What happened?

-Use the key `action` with possible values `VIEW, ADD, UPDATE, DELETE`.
+Use the key `action` with possible values `VIEW, ADD, UPDATE, DELETE`, if applicable.

 ### 3. Where did it happen?